minnehack/website/content/faq.md

 ### Your website says come with ideas.
 Is there a general topic or theme, or is it anything?

-There will be a theme announced.
+There is a general topic, it will remain secret until it is announced during the keynote speech, February 2nd at 6:00pm.
+However, it is generally helpful to come with ideas of what you might like to do.
+Note that only work done during the event is eligible to be judged and win prizes.

 ### Is there a list of people who are looking for teammates, or any sort of built-in pairing mechanism?

-We'll also announce a Discord at the keynote speech; there's a channel there for finding teammates.
+There is not a list of people who are looking for teammates or any built in pairing mechanism.
+However, we will have a Discord server set up for the event with a channel specifically for people looking for teams or teammates.

 # Travel Reimbursement FAQs:

 ### Will you be providing travel reimbursements this year?

 **YES!** We are able to provide travel reimbursements.
-Email [acm@umn.edu](mailto:acm@umn.edu) *ahead of time* to request a reimbursement and be sure to save your receipts.

-We will also be providing buses to Madison, Urbana Champaign, and Purdue.
-If you're interested in being one of the bus captains this year, please contact us at [acm@umn.edu](mailto:acm@umn.edu).
+The application for travel reimbursement has been incorporated into the RSVP form this year.
+If you have not received an RSVP email yet, fear not.
+They are being sent out on a rolling basis based on when you register.

 ### Can I get reimbursement if I live outside the United States?